vapolia/Svg-Samples/README.md

 ## Tools

 On Windows install the [microsoft powertoys](https://docs.microsoft.com/fr-fr/windows/powertoys/file-explorer) to preview the SVG files in the Windows Explorer.

+### Supported Platforms
+- Maui, net-iOS, net-Android, Xamarin Forms
+- Android api level 15+ (Android 4.0.3+)
+- iOS 8+

+### Mvvm friendly
+This control provides an event and a Command when the image is tapped, making it easy to use with or without mvvm frameworks.
+It also implements `INotifyPropertyChanged`.

+### Live Preview
+This control supports hot reload and live preview.

 ### Enterprise Support